mark-wiemer/markwiemer.com/docs/tests.md

 ## Link state matrix

+There are three colors: unvisited, visited, and plaintext.
+Plaintext color is, well, the color of plaintext.

-1. No hover, unvisited
+1. No hover, unvisited: unvisited
-2. Hover unvisited
+2. Hover unvisited: unvisited outlined
-3. No hover, visited
+3. No hover, visited: visited
-4. Hover visited
+4. Hover visited: visited outlined
-5. Active
+5. Active unvisited: plaintext outlined
+6. Active visited: plaintext outlined

 Then duplicate for light mode and dark mode!

-- When active, no other styles should matter